-On 10th December, 1941, the Prince of Wales and Repulse were both sunk by Japanese aircraft off the coast of Malaya.
+Churchill had sent the Prince of Wales and Repulse to Singapore in the hope of deterring the Japanese from attacking Malaya.
+He suggested that they should go "into the ocean wastes and exercise a vague menace".
+However, on 10th December, they were attacked by 27 bombers of the Japanese Air Force.
+Twenty minutes later the first torpedo bombers arrived.
+Without air cover the two ships had little chance of surviving.
+A total of 840 British sailors were killed in the disaster.
 This left the Japanese Navy in control of the sea and it was able to provide the Japanese Army with the necessary supplies to win the battle with the Allied forces on Malaya.
+(6)

 Well mum before I start I would like to give thanks to God at Church for the mercy he has shown, not only to me but to the whole Battalion, 3 times, have just waited for death but with Gods help I am still here, I have felt all along that with a your prayers God would keep me safe.
 Will only give you one instance of it: 10 of us were in a trench in a little native village in the Jungle, we were told last man last round, for we were surrounded by Japanese and they were closing in on all sides.
 Some of the chaps were saying goodbye to each other and was really frightened at the thought of dying but as the minutes dragged on I resigned myself to it, then all of a sudden three aircraft came over, was they ours?
 Was they be buggered, down came the bombs all around us.
 All we could do as we crouched there was to wait for one to hit us but that good old trench saved our lives for it swayed and rocked with the impact, about one minute after they flew off believe it or not 4 tanks rumble up the road, and gave our positions hell they flung everything at us; grenades, machine guns, but still we crouched in that little trench, we could not return fire for if we showed our heads over the trench the advancing Japs were machine gunning us.
 All of a sudden we heard a shout, run for it lads, and we run, but that was the last I saw of the Brave Officer who said it.
 Shall never forget him, as we ran past him, pistol in hand holding them off while we got away.
 I haven't seen him since.
 Thank God I am still here, most of the Battalion reached safety but a lot of poor chaps are still missing some of my friends too.